kingnuel2503/Tuning-matching-networks/README.md

 # Tuning matching networks

-I designed tuning matching networks for a transmission line using open circuit single stubs
+I implemented and simulated tuning circuits to match a load impedance of 100 + j80 Ω to a line with a 50 Ω characteristic impedance using single open-circuited shunt stubs design using a frequency of 3.2 GHz.
+I simulated two tuning circuits on Keysight ADS.